jayanth920/practice-repo/README.md

 ### 2. Add a `homepage` property to the `package.json` file

-1. Open the `package.json` file in a text editor.
+1. Open the `package.json` file in a text editor, thru terminal.

     ```shell
      code . package.json